Reclaim, Create, Celebrate!

 Our community design process will revolve around face-to-face workshops, with extra opportunities for people to contribute online or by contacting my office if they can’t make it to the meetings.

-Our first face-to-face workshop was held in the park on Saturday, 2 June from 3pm to 5pm (please RSVP via the form at the bottom of the page).
+Workshop 1: Our first face-to-face workshop was held in the park on Saturday, 2 June from 3pm to 5pm.
 At this event, we talked about the needs of the local area, how residents currently use the park, and what other purposes you hope it will serve in future.
+See below for more info.

-After the workshops, I will ask council officers to provide detailed costings for the various features that residents have suggested.
+After the Festival, I will ask council officers to provide detailed costings for the various features that residents have suggested.
 We will then organise further meetings and online discussions to work through options and gradually agree on a final design for the council to implement.

 If you'd like to volunteer to help organise, promote or facilitate the workshops, please get in touch via firstname.lastname@example.org.

 Possibilities for the park